In 1999, I had the opportunity to live with the Hanonoo Mangyans of Mansalay, Oriental Mindoro, as part of my course in Theology.

 Together with two interns, we stayed in the Mangyan village from April 19 to May 4.
-My previous post “Learning with the Mangyans” provides some details of that internship.
+My previous post, “Learning with the Mangyan,” provides some details of that internship.

 On April 29, Amâ Anghel invited us to his farm way up the mountains.
 He guided us to Sitio Lumboy, an hour’s walk from Sitio Amaga.

-He wanted us to witness the worship gathering of born-again Mangyans.
+He wanted us to witness the worship gathering of born-again Mangyans held in that place.

-Arriving there, I saw a very unique way of celebrating the Lord’s Supper.
+There I saw a unique experience in the celebration of the Lord’s Supper.

-I was very quizzical upon seeing a Mangyan deacon walked around the congregation with a branch full of leaves.
-It was a branch of a Mango tree.
+I was very quizzical when two Mangyans deacons walked around the congregation with a branch full of leaves.
+It was a branch from a Mango tree.

-In the Mangyan language, I gathered that the pastor instructed the members to get one and wait till each one has a biscuit for they will eat together.
-The pastor read a Bible passage and together they ate the biscuit.
+In the Mangyan language, I gathered that the pastor instructed the members to get one and wait until each one had a biscuit to eat together.
+The pastor read a Bible passage, and together they ate the biscuit.

-For a moment, I thought the people will eat the Mango leaves to represent the cup.
+For a moment, I thought the people would eat the Mango leaves to represent the cup.
 I was naively wrong.

-As they sang, the deacons gathered back the used leaves and offered them on the altar.
+As they sang, the deacons gathered back the used leaves and placed them on the altar.